plops/sapkowski_in_english/narrenturm/sum.md

 *   For safety, Reynevan is to travel with Kantner's guest.
 *   Reynevan expresses concern about facing the Sterczas with only one knight for protection.
 *   Kantner reveals his guest is the renowned knight, Zawisza Czarny of Garbów.

+Okay, here is a bullet-list summary for each of the newly translated chapters:

+**Chapter 4: Reynevan and Zawisza Czarny on the Road, and a Prophetic Encounter**
+*   Reynevan and Zawisza Czarny ride together; Zawisza suffers from pronounced flatulence due to cabbage.
+*   Zawisza discusses Grunwald, stating he doesn't recall individuals in battle, and admonishes Reynevan for adultery, comparing him to a common thief.
+Reynevan defends his love for Adela by referencing famous romances, but Zawisza is unimpressed.
+*   Reynevan uses his herbal knowledge to successfully treat Zawisza's flatulence, earning the knight's respect.
+*   They make camp.
+Reynevan elaborates on shepherd's herbal lore, including "other powers," prompting Zawisza to warn him about the dangers of appearing to practice magic, especially when invoking names like Gerbert of Aurillac.
+*   Reynevan asks Zawisza about his capture at Německý Brod.
+Zawisza recounts his diplomatic mission for King Władysław, joining Sigismund's disastrous crusade against the Hussites, witnessing the crusader army's cowardice, and his own eventual capture after a brave fight.
+*   A strange, cat-eared creature named Hans Mein Igel appears.
+Zawisza calmly invites him to the fire.
+*   Zawisza explains that his honest report of the Hussite strength and crusader weakness to King Władysław Jagiełło convinced the Polish king not to send his knights on anti-Hussite crusades, saving them for conflicts with the Teutonic Order.
+*   Hans Mein Igel delivers prophecies:
+    *   For Reynevan: Love will determine his fate and save his life, as "the Goddess has many names and even more faces."
+    *   For Zawisza: He warns him against going to "Gołębi Gród" (Golubac/Dove Castle) by a great river, calling it a bad place for him.
+*   Zawisza, though wishing for a prophecy of love, accepts his warrior's fate and refuses to turn back.
+Hans Mein Igel vanishes.
+*   Reynevan expresses admiration for Zawisza's composure.
+Zawisza remarks that some humans are more alien to him than the creature.
+*   At a crossroads, inspired by Zawisza's resolve, Reynevan decides to return to Adela.
+They part ways, with Zawisza doubting they will meet again.

+**Chapter 5: Flight, Unexpected Allies, and a River Escape**
+*   Reynevan, lost in morning fog, realizes he has ridden in circles and is back at the same penitential cross.
+He uses a folk magic charm (*nawęzy*) to find the correct path.
+*   He arrives at an inn, drawn by smells and possibly misled by his charm due to another hex present.
+He is ambushed by Kunz "Kyrieleison" Aulock and his mercenaries.
+*   A serving girl, Gerda (who seems to recognize Reynevan's connection to folk magic via his charm and her own marsh marigold ring), warns him and aids his escape by creating a diversion (an exploding chimney) and using a magical knotted straw to trip his pursuers.
+*   Reynevan flees, pursued by Kyrieleison.
+He is unexpectedly aided by a young, fair-haired noblewoman on a superior horse, who calls herself Nikoletta.
+She takes Reynevan's cloak to act as a decoy and directs him to the Stobrawa marshes, easily outdistancing the pursuers.
+*   Reynevan reaches the marshes, but his horse goes lame.
+He hides as Kyrieleison's men search nearby.
+*   He has a dream or vision of Gerda, who tells him: "What leaves no trace?
+A bird in the air, a fish in the water," suggesting escape via the river.
+*   He reaches the Odra River and encounters "Wasserpolen" (Water Poles, Odra rivermen).
+After a brief language test (a shibboleth), he sells his lame horse for passage money.
+*   He travels for a day and a half on their scow towards Oława, observing their lives, customs, and hardships.
+*   The skipper drops him near Oława, on the way to the Strzelin road, allowing Reynevan to successfully evade his pursuers by taking to the water.